Is Dairy Healthy and Do Humans Need it?

 The composition of milk varies widely from animal to animal, providing the perfect first food for the young of that species.
 Cow’s milk is very different from human milk – which is why you mustn’t give off-the-shelf cow’s milk to a baby – it has to be changed into special infant formula which attempts to replicate the nutrient profile of human milk.

-Cow’s milk is ‘designed’ to fuel rapid growth so that a calf can triple his or her weight within a year to a whopping 300-400 kilograms.
-It is perfect for a calf but can be very unhealthy and even harmful for humans.
+Cow’s milk is ‘designed’ to fuel rapid growth so that a calf can triple his or her weight within a year to a whopping 300 to 400 kilograms.
+It is perfect for a calf but can be unhealthy and even harmful for humans.

-Did you know that over 70 per cent of the world’s population are lactose intolerant?
+Did you know that around 70 per cent of the world’s population are lactose intolerant?
 For example, most people in China, Vietnam, Thailand and Japan are lactose intolerant.
-This simply means they can’t digest lactose – the sugar (lactose) in milk.
-Everyone has the ability to digest lactose when they are born, but most people lose this ability after weaning.
-If someone with lactose intolerance drinks milk, they may experience diarrhoea, a bloated and painful stomach and, on some occasions, nausea and vomiting.
-Even in the UK, lactose intolerance is the most common adverse reaction to cow’s milk among adolescents and adults.
+This simply means they can’t digest lactose – the sugar in milk.
+Everyone has the ability to digest it when they are born, but most people lose this ability after weaning.
+If someone with lactose intolerance drinks milk, they may experience diarrhoea, a bloated and painful stomach, wind and, on some occasions, nausea and vomiting.
+Even in the UK, lactose intolerance is the most common adverse reaction to cow’s milk among adolescents and adults with an estimated eight per cent of people affected.

 Every hour is cocktail hour!

-Another undesirable component of milk is pus!
-Milk containing up to 400 million pus (somatic) cells per litre is legally allowed to be sold for human consumption.
+Another undesirable component, milk containing up to 400 million somatic white blood cells per litre is legally allowed to be sold in the UK for human consumption.
 Why so much?
-Because modern, intensive dairy farming ensures that 30 per cent of British dairy cows have mastitis – a painful infection of the udders – at any given time.
-Pus is a product of the cow’s almost constant fight against bacterial infection (made up of white blood cells, bacteria and dead udder tissue cells) and some of it finds its way into her milk.
+Because modern, intensive dairy farming ensures that 50 to 70 of every 100 British dairy cows each year suffer with mastitis – a painful infection of the udders.
+Their immune system sends white somatic cells to battle the infection.
+These, and dead tissue, can ooze into the milk.
+The worse the infection, the higher the somatic cell count, reflecting the cow’s almost constant fight against bacterial infection.
+Pus is made up of white blood cells, bacteria and dead udder tissue cells and some of it finds its way into her milk – although they tell us it’s not pus!

 Mending a broken heart